 The gatekeeping site policy code will determine which types of requests it wants to monitor (authorized caller, create, open, and stage).
 Upon initialization, each Core Server will look for a Gatekeeper in the storage subsystem metadata.
 If no Gatekeeper is configured for a particular storage subsystem, then the Core Server in that storage subsystem will not attempt to connect to any Gatekeeper.
 If a Gatekeeper is configured for the storage subsystem that the Core Server is configured for, then the Core Server will query the Gatekeeper asking for the monitor types by calling a particular Gatekeeping Service API.
 This API will then call the appropriate Site Interface which each site can provide to determine which types of requests are to be monitored.
-This query by the Core Server will need to (re)connect to the Gatekeeper whenever the Core Server or Gatekeeper is restarted.
+This query by the Core Server will occur each time the Core Server (re)connects to the Gatekeeper is restarted.
 Thus if a site wants to change the types of requests it is monitoring, then it will need to restart the Gatekeeper and Core Server.